In the Time of COVID-19: Generating Awareness for Sexually Transmitted Diseases

 “I was afraid when I was diagnosed.
 Now I encourage others to get tested for HIV (Human Immunodeficiency Virus).
 With daily antiretroviral therapy (ART), I maintain a healthy lifestyle.
-I haven’t had many side effects and am very thankful that I got tested,” said the woman to me as I was interviewing her at my former job at Saint Boniface Hospital in Haiti.
+I haven’t had many side effects and am very thankful that I got tested,” said the woman when talking to her at my former job at Saint Boniface Hospital in Haiti.
 I still remember her face, beautiful and bright-eyed with a smile so big you would think she owned the world.

 That was not my first encounter with someone living with HIV.
 In the past, I interacted with patients who tested positive for HIV at Hopital Universitaire de Mirebalais in Haiti, Kibong’oto Infectious Diseases Hospital in Tanzania and at the Centre for the AIDS Programme of Research in South Africa.
 According to the World Health Organization (WHO), 300,000 HIV deaths occurred among people infected with both tuberculosis and HIV in 2017.
 In my work in the field of tuberculosis, it has been common to interact with patients who have a positive diagnosis for HIV.